ckswilliams/modOpenREM/docs/conquest-scripts-windows.rst

 Creating batch scripts on windows
 *********************************

-Create a and save a bash script for each of RDSR, mammo, DX and Philips CT dose images, as required.
+Create and save a bash script for each of RDSR, mammo, DX and Philips CT dose images, as required.
 They should have content something like the following.

 These scripts assume there is no virtualenv in use.
 If you are using one, simply refer to the python executable and